icopy-site/awesome/docs/awesome/awesome-umbraco.md

 * [Candid Contributions](https://candidcontributions.com/) - a fortnightly podcast discussing all things Umbraco and open source.
 * [Skrift](https://skrift.io/) - a monthly magazine for sharing knowledge in the Umbraco community.
 * [umbraCoffee](https://www.youtube.com/umbracoffee) - a weekly YouTube series discussing recent Umbraco news.
-* [Unicorner](https://www.youtube.com/playlist?list=PLG_nqaT-rbpwZDRQmlfzslbJ-4UjgDcw0) - YouTube series from the Chief Unicorn, Niels Hartvig.
 * [Official YouTube Channel](https://www.youtube.com/c/umbracocommunity/) - the Umbraco community YouTube channel.

 ---

 ## Backoffice extensions

-* [Nexu](https://our.umbraco.org/projects/backoffice-extensions/nexu) - Keeps tracks of internal links by parsing property data.
-Will warn editors when something is "in use" when deleting or unpublishing.
-It's extensible so you can create parsers for your own property or grid editors.
 * [Plumber](https://our.umbraco.com/packages/backoffice-extensions/plumber-workflow-for-umbraco/) - adds a heap of useful bits and pieces to Umbraco, to allow multi-staged workflow approval.
-* [Robots.txt editor](https://our.umbraco.org/projects/developer-tools/robotstxt-editor) - Edit robots.txt from within the back-office.
 * [Translation Manager*](https://our.umbraco.com/packages/backoffice-extensions/translation-manager/) - lets you handle all of the steps of the translation process from within Umbraco.
-* [UI-O-Matic](https://our.umbraco.org/projects/developer-tools/ui-o-matic/) - Auto generate an integrated crud UI in Umbraco for a db table based on a petapoco poco.
-* [Page Not Found Manager](https://our.umbraco.com/packages/backoffice-extensions/umbraco-page-not-found-manager/) - Manage your sites 404 page(s) from Umbraco.
+* [Page Not Found Manager](https://our.umbraco.com/packages/backoffice-extensions/hot-chilli-page-not-found-manager) - Manage your sites 404 page(s) from Umbraco.

 ### Form Builders

-* [Formulate](https://our.umbraco.org/projects/backoffice-extensions/formulate/) - Build website forms (contact forms, newsletter sign ups, surveys, job applications) with no coding.
 * [Umbraco Forms*](https://umbraco.com/products/umbraco-forms/) - The new Contour, use this to add forms to your site. **(Developed by Umbraco HQ)**

-### Grid Editors

-* [Doc Type Grid Editor](https://our.umbraco.org/projects/backoffice-extensions/doc-type-grid-editor/) - Advanced grid editor for Umbraco.

 ### Property Editors

-* [Meganav](https://our.umbraco.org/projects/website-utilities/meganav/) - A flexible, draggable link picker for constructing site navigation menus, big or small.
+* [Meganav](https://our.umbraco.com/packages/backoffice-extensions/umbnav/) - A flexible, draggable link picker for constructing site navigation menus, big or small.
-* [OEmbed Picker Property Editor](https://our.umbraco.org/projects/backoffice-extensions/oembed-picker-property-editor/) - Property editor to allow embedding 3rd party media like Youtube, Vimeo, ... outside of the rich text editor.
-* [Skybrud.ImagePicker](https://our.umbraco.org/projects/backoffice-extensions/skybrudimagepicker/) - a configurable image picker that can be used as either a property editor or grid editor.
-Each image can be supplemented with a title, description and/or link.
-* [Styled Editors](https://our.umbraco.com/packages/developer-tools/styled-editors-for-umbraco-8/) - A configural property editor to "replace" the generic textbox & textarea properties.
-It allows for inline CSS as well as adding classes and having placeholder text.
 * [Switcher](https://our.umbraco.org/projects/backoffice-extensions/switcher/) - A simple property editor that works as an alternative to the core true/false datatype.
-* [Terratype](https://our.umbraco.org/projects/backoffice-extensions/terratype/) - A fully featured maps data type  supporting multiple map providers (Google Maps, Bing, Leaflet).

-### SEO Tools

-* [SEO Checker*](https://soetemansoftware.nl/seo-checker) - find common SEO issues in your Umbraco website.

 ## Developer tools

-* [Optimus](https://our.umbraco.org/projects/developer-tools/optimus) - Bundling and minification of your CSS and Javascript.
 * [uSync](https://our.umbraco.org/projects/developer-tools/usync/) - Syncing tool for reading and writing the database elements to disk.
 * [Skybrud.Umbraco.Redirects](https://our.umbraco.com/packages/website-utilities/skybrud-redirects/) - Redirects manager for Umbraco.
-* [Our HealthChecks](https://our.umbraco.com/packages/backoffice-extensions/ourumbracohealthchecks/) - Adds addtional health checks to the back office.

 ### Deployment